Virginia Sports Betting is Now Live

 Regardless of where the actual brick-and-mortar locations launch, Virginia has led with online sports betting ahead of physical sportsbooks.
 The necessity to partner with a physical casino to secure an online license does not exist in Virginia.

-Every state that has launched online sports betting shows a dramatic difference in revenue from online sports betting, as opposed to bets placed in person.
+Every state that has launched online sports betting shows a dramatic difference in revenue from online sports betting instead of bets placed in person.
 It is dramatic.
 While Virginia doesn’t have a professional team of its own, Baltimore and D.C. are prime targets of Virginia sports lovers.

-Now, there are a number of college teams in Virginia.
+Now, there are several college teams in Virginia.
 Virginia, Virginia Tech, and Virginia Commonwealth are part of Division I NCAA conferences.
 Richmond is another Virginia college team that plays a major college schedule.

 George Mason, James Madison, William and Mary, and Old Dominion are also DI schools.
 There is only one major issue that is currently part of Virginia’s sports betting rules.
 Virginia college teams are off-limits for sports bettors.